trurl-master/jsdom-testing-mocks/README.md

 ## Mock ResizeObserver

 Mocks `ResizeObserver` class.
 Resize callbacks are triggered manually using `resize` method returned by the mock.
-Elements' size must be not 0 for the element to appear in the list of callback entries (you can mock the size using [`mockElementSize`](#mockelementsizeelement-htmlelement-size-size) or `mockElementBoundingClientRect`)
+Elements' size must not be 0 (at least on one axis) for the element to appear in the list of callback entries (you can mock the size using [`mockElementSize`](#mockelementsizeelement-htmlelement-size-size) or `mockElementBoundingClientRect`)

 Example, using `React Testing Library`: